Zen-Nightshade/Covid-19-Data-Analysis/README.md

    ```bash
    jupyter notebook
    ```
-   Then open any notebook from the `notebooks/` folder to get started.
+   Then open any notebook from the `Visualization/` or `Estimations/` folders to get started.

 ## Who We Are